It was a Saturday afternoon, and I found myself

 Troy distinguished himself on television by wearing a bow tie, reminiscent of Soupy Sales, and Michigan Governor G. Mennen Williams, who had served from 1948 to 1961.

 Well, the phone rang, and for some reason I was the one to pick it up.
 A very light voice, with perfect elocution, greeted me.
 "Hello, this is Troy Dungan."
-Am slightly hard of hearing, so thought he said "Duncan."
+I am slightly hard of hearing, so thought he said "Duncan."
 Still tend to pronounce his name that way.

 Immediately, my torso froze into position.